liqd/adhocracy3/src/adhocracy_core/docs/assets_and_images.rst

                                     (ISpreadsheetAsset,),
                                     IMimeTypeValidator)

+For consistency, there should be a corresponding subtype of the asset resource defined for each subtype of the asset sheet.

-FIXME Maybe we'll extend the SheetMetadata instead of using an adapter (likewise for Size Mappers).
+FIXME Adapt this section, as we actually extend the SheetMetadata instead of using an adapter (likewise for Size Mappers).

 Images and Size Mappers
 -----------------------